devs-group/sloth/README.md

 > We use Docker in Docker on production so make sure to mount your local docker.sock into the container to test it

-> In case your have issue with the quotes -> "" <- from the .env remove them

 1. Test your build locally by running `docker build -f ./deployment/Dockerfile -t sloth/app:latest .` in the **root** directory
     - Make sure to change `RUN npm run generate:prod` to `RUN npm run generate` in